XItizmgr/Xitizmgr/README.md

 I haven't post a public reposotory yet in this account but in near future i am going too publish all my build.

-What I work with:
--React
--Vanila javascript
--Tailwind and pure css
+My main tech stacks are react, pure vanila javascript tailwind and pure css.

 Fun fact about me:
 - Clean UI and minimal design > flashy UI